mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 However, rather than a focus on concepts of personal / transferable knowledge, the remainder of this section focuses on appropriation of practices.

+LINK HERE TO MIDDLE LEVEL CONSTRUCT - TO INTEGRATE HERE?

-### Use of GDP when contributing back to Community
+### Use of GDP when demonstrating understandings in community activity

+**Contributing back to Community**

 In a previous section we examined GDPs used to build emerging community activity.